 - 34 Grand Slam singles finals

-- Reached the semifinals or better 52 of the 56 Grand Slams she played
+- Reached the semifinals or better in 52 of the 56 Grand Slams she played

 - Most consecutive years (13) to win at least one Grand Slam title